kpunno/astroboy/README.md

 # astroboy

-## just some fun with 6502 assembler
+just some fun with 6502 assembler

-*please don't rip my efforts to shreds.*

 you are astroboy: you find yourself flying through space, avoid the asteroids to survive.